PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

 ### Throttling task submission

-Throttling task submission helps avoid overloading resources, complying with external rate limits, or ensuring a steady, controlled flow of work.
+Throttling task submission helps avoid overloading resources, complying with external rate limits, and ensuring a steady throughput.

 In this scenario the `rate_limit` function is used to throttle the submission of tasks.
 The rate limit acts as a bottleneck, ensuring that tasks are submitted at a controlled rate, governed by the `slot_decay_per_second` setting on the associated concurrency limit.